Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/azureASCPushIntegration.md

     ![Integrations](.././images/ascPush/integrations_2.png#thumbnail)

-5. Configuration will be successfuly done if prerequisites are met.
+5. The configuration will be successfully done if prerequisites are met.

     ![Integrations](.././images/ascPush/integrations_3.png#thumbnail)

 ## STEP 2: Verify assessment data pushed at ASC

-Cloudneeti on successful integration will create recommendation and assesment.
+Cloudneeti on successful integration will create recommendation and assessments.

 ### Recommendations